Delta Award Recipients History

 Alan M. Cohn (1981) — professor, librarian, and scholar, Cohn started at SIUC in 1955 as an English professor and Humanities librarian—when the library was located in the Wheeler building.
 He has served on committees such as the D.H.
 Lawrence committee in 1978 and the Joyce-Lawrence Symposium committee in 1959.
 Cohn was a member of the Bibliographical Society of America, the Modern Language Association, and the Dickens Society, as well as other organizations.
 He has published numerous articles on Joyce and Lawrence, especially noted for his work on the Croessmann/Joyce collection.
 Cohn’s works include Work in Progress: Joyce Centenary Essays (1983) and The Cumulated Dickens Checklist (1982).

-Carroll L. Riley (1982) — professor of Anthropology and curator of University Museum, Riley has published extensively and has edited several works about the archaeology, ethno-history and ethnology of the American Southwest and the north Mexican frontier.
+Carroll L. Riley (1982) — professor of Anthropology and curator of Sharp Museum, Riley has published extensively and has edited several works about the archaeology, ethno-history and ethnology of the American Southwest and the north Mexican frontier.
 Among his works are Man Across the Sea: Problems of Pre-Columbian Contacts (1971); The Frontier People: The Greater Southwest in the Protohistoric Period (1982, 1987); Historical and Cultural Dictionary of Saudi Arabia (1972); The Origins of Civilization (1969); Across the Chichimec Sea: Papers in Honor of J. Charles Kelley (1978).
 He is recognized for his scholarly contributions in the field of Anthropology.

 Anne West Lindsey (1982) — graduate of SIUC, professional writing teacher, high school teacher, lecturer and article workshop conductor at numerous national writing conferences, Lindsey is recognized for intellectual pursuits and substantial contributions in the fields of Journalism and Creative Writing.
 West published It Happened in Cairo (1940).